See all articles

 end

 It basically preloads associations (if they are not yet preloaded) for a group of records (batch) using `ActiveRecord::Associations::Preloader` class.
-By using `object_id` as a `cache_key`, we ensure that associations are loaded for all records (even multiple instances of a record with the same id).
+Using `object_id` as a `cache_key`, we ensure that associations are loaded for all records (even multiple instances of a record with the same ID).

 # app/graphql/talent_matcher_api_schema.rb